julianbrowne/docket/README.md

     node docket

-The output should look like this:
+The console output should look like this:

     listening to sales / new
     3 grams of cheese